Welcome to part two of our 6 Top Wineries to Visit in Moldova guide. If you haven't yet, read part one.

 Et Cetera - Family and tradition producing soulful wines

 Production is on the increase and yields stay low at the winery.
 In 2013, the winery expects to reach 40,000 bottles which for a family business is a rather impressive number.
+It's just one of the many reasons we've picked it as one of the top wineries in Moldova.
 When it comes to the wine, Alexandru supervises the process and elaborates the concept behind each wine.
 Aside from being the mastermind behind the brand, he also set the look and feel of each variety.
 You will find his initials on each bottle.
 This way, you know who you have to go after, if you are unhappy with your purchase!

 The winery is open all year round although the best times to visit are June, August, September and October.
 This is when the landscape is at its most picturesque point.
 The tour costs approximately €12pp (depending on the number of visitors) and includes a visit to the vineyard and the winery, covering grape processing, wine aging and the bottling line.
 It also includes a tasting of 5 wines, directly from the barrel and home-made placinte (this is a local delicacy in the form of fluffy pastry with ricotta cheese, potatoes or sour cherries) offered by the host.
 For an additional cost (€20pp), you can have lunch with traditional Southern Moldovan dishes prepared from local ingredients, enjoyed in the vineyard or at the winemaker's cottage.